 - Mutual respect and tolerance of those with different faiths and beliefs

 Engaging our students in government and politics plays a pivotal role in developing our students understanding of life in the United Kingdom.
 We are very fortunate to have Miss Easton as a Gold UK Parliament Ambassador Teacher who works with parliament to develop educational links and has access to unique opportunities for our students.
-In the last year both our Student Executive and a group of Year 10 students have visited parliament and received bespoke tours and learning opportunities.
-We have hosted our local MP Andrea Jenkyns for a tour and Question and Answer session with a group of students who were able to ask her questions on a wide range of national and local issues affecting young people including Brexit, the re-development of Morley and migration crisis – look out for further parliamentary activities via the news page of our website (insert link).
+In the last year both our Student Council and a group of Year 10 students have visited parliament and received bespoke tours and learning opportunities.
+We have hosted our local MP Andrea Jenkyns for a tour and Question and Answer session with a group of students who were able to ask her questions on a wide range of national and local issues affecting young people including Brexit, the re-development of Morley and migration crisis – look out for further parliamentary activities via the news section of our homepage.
 Furthermore, we always engage students in general elections and referendums by hosting mock elections within school.
 This involves students representing political parties and communicating the party’s manifesto, students voicing their opinions, voting independently and cross-referencing our voting to the national outcome.

 Additional information on Be Smart, SMSC and Modern British Values can be found in the student planner.
 Alternatively, if you have any questions or queries related to any of these issues please do not hesitate to contact Miss Whyld, SMSC lead at The Morley Academy or Miss Easton, SMSC lead across the Gorse Academies Trust.